Skip to content

 Your knife-gate valve was never built for this.

-Knife-gate valves were designed to stop bulk flow in a pipe — then pressed into isolating a sensitive instrument.
-That mismatch is why the same failures keep showing up on your maintenance tickets:
+Knife-gate valves were designed to stop bulk flow in a pipe.
+Then, because of their small end to end dimensions, pressed into applications isolating sensitive instruments.
+That is why the same failures keep showing up on your maintenance tickets:

-- Carbon-steel yokes that rot off in wet, corrosive plants
+• Carbon-steel yokes that rot off in wet, corrosive environments

-We build a valve for exactly this job — and nothing else.
+We build a valve for exactly for this job — and nothing else.

 A valve built for one job beats a valve adapted to it.

-The same 3″ flange.
+The same application.
 A completely different outcome on the plant floor.

-- ✕ Gate design leaves dead space where product builds up against the sensor
+• Gate design leaves dead space where product builds up in the valve and against the sensor

-- ✓ Built by the only team whose entire business is transmitter isolation
+• Built by the only team whose main focus is transmitter isolation

 Four reasons plants switch —